vinitborad/lunar-lander-reinforcement-learning/README.md

 ## Results

 ### Training Performance
-The agent was trained for up to 2000 episodes.
+The agent was trained for up to 700 episodes.
 The training progress was monitored by plotting the total points per episode and the moving average over the last 100 episodes.
 The agent successfully learned to solve the environment, consistently achieving an average score above 200 points.

-*(You can replace the image below with a screenshot of your actual training plot)*
 ![Training Progress](./outputs/training_results.png)

 ### The Trained Agent in Action